veeainc/vbus-cmd/vbus-cmd/README.md

        discover, d   Discover elements on `PATH`
-       node, n       Send a command on a remote node attribute, a  Send a command on a remote attribute method, a     Send a command on a remote method help, h       Shows a list of commands or help for one command
+       node, n       Send a command on a remote node attribute, a  Send a command on a remote attribute method, m     Send a command on a remote method help, h       Shows a list of commands or help for one command

     GLOBAL OPTIONS: